Snite Museum of Art

-The Snite Museum of Art is the fine art museum on the University of Notre Dame campus, near South Bend, Indiana.
-With about 30,000 works of art that span cultures, eras, and media, the Snite Museum's permanent collection serves as a rich resource for audiences on campus and beyond.
-Through programs, lectures, workshops, and exhibitions, the museum supports faculty teaching and research and provides valuable cultural opportunities for students and visitors.
-Students play an active role in programming in their capacities as gallery guides and as student advisory members.
+The Snite Museum of Art, was the fine art museum on the University of Notre Dame campus, near South Bend, Indiana.
+It included about 30,000 works of art that span cultures, eras, and media.
+The Museum supported faculty teaching and research and through programs, lectures, workshops, and exhibitions.
+Students played a role as gallery guides and as student advisory members.

+In April 2023 the Snite Museum closed in anticipation of the completion of the new Raclin Murphy Museum of Art, less than half a mile to the south, which opened in December 2023.

 History

-The Bishops Gallery and Museum of Indian Antiquities established about 1875 in the Main Building, preceded the current Snite Museum building which was constructed in 1980.
+The Bishops Gallery and Museum of Indian Antiquities established about 1875 in the Main Building, preceded the Snite Museum building which was constructed in 1980.
 By 1924, the Wightman Memorial Art Gallery had opened in Bond Hall.
 In 1952, O'Shaughnessy Hall, home of the Notre Dame College of Arts and Letters, included exhibition galleries.
-During the 1950s, Croatian sculptor Ivan Meštrović was in residence at the University, working in the eponymous Meštrović Studio.
+During the 1950s, Croatian sculptor Ivan Meštrović was in residence at the university, working in the eponymous Meštrović Studio.

 In 1975, the Fred B. Snite family donated funds to construct the Snite Museum of Art.
 The museum opened in 1980, incorporating both Meštrović's sculpture studio (Snite is also home to the Ivan Meštrović papers) and the O'Shaughnessy art gallery, the latter used for the presentation of traveling and temporary exhibitions.

+Joseph Antenucci Becherer became new director of the museum in 2018.

+With a new museum being constructed elsewhere on the campus, the Snite Museum closed in 2023, with plans to become the Snite Research Center in the Visual Arts.

-Museum Building and Future Expansion
+Museum Building and future replacement

 The museum opened in the fall of 1980, consolidating the adjacent O'Shaughnessy Hall Galleries and the studio of sculptor Ivan Meštrović with the new structure.
 The 70,000 square-foot building, designed by Ambrose Richardson, A.I.A., was a gift of the Snite Family in memory of Frederick Jr. '33.

-With the donation in 2018 of funds from lead benefactors Ernestine Raclin and her daughter and son-in-law Carmen and Chris Murphy, plans are underway for the construction of a 132,000 square foot complex to be built in two phases on the south edge of campus.
-The first phase of the Raclin Murphy Museum of Art is anticipated to be approximately 70,000 square feet and will house the museum galleries and other functions.
-In 2019, the University hired the leading classical design firm Robert A.M.
-Stern Architects (RAMSA), as the architects of the new museum.
-As a prominent element of a growing arts district, the Raclin Murphy Museum of Art will be situated in a location easily accessible for both on- and off-campus patrons.
-Construction began April 2020, with completion anticipated in November 2023.
+With the donation in 2018 of funds from lead benefactors Ernestine Raclin and her daughter and son-in-law Carmen and Chris Murphy, enabled the construction of the new Museum complex built in two phases on the south edge of campus.
+The first phase of the Raclin Murphy Museum of Art includes approximately 70,000 square feet which houses the museum galleries and other functions.
+The design firm Robert A.M.
+Stern Architects (RAMSA) were the architects of the new museum, appointed in 2019.
+Construction began in April 2020 and the new building was opened on 1 December 2023.